rupertlssmith/HyperExpress/README.md

 Note that the namespaces apply to all resources and are oriented toward CURIE format (see: http://www.w3.org/TR/curie/).

-Once we have the static relationships defined, it's time to map domain properties to those template URL ID tokens.
+Once we have the static relationships defined, it's time to map domain properties to those template URL tokens.

 Resolving URL Tokens
 --------------------

 There are two ways to resolve data properties in a model to template URL tokens.
-The first is simply using HyperExpress.bind(String token, String value), which simply maps the URL token to the given value.
+The first is simply using HyperExpress.bind(String token, String value), which simply maps URL to the given value.

 **HyperExpress.bind(String, String)** - Bind a URL token to a string value.
 During resource creation, any URL tokens matching the given token string are replace with the provided value.
 The TokenResolver bindings are specific to the current thread.